NormanFriman52/CompanyApp/README.md

 # Database

-Application uses MongoDB database running on the localhost:27017, host can be changed in config file.
+Application uses MongoDB database running on the localhost:27017, host can be changed in config file.\
-Structure of the database contains 4 collections:
+Database contains 4 collections:
 ##### assignments
 Collection stores the registration documents created by users that filled register form.
 ##### chat_rooms